Steel Equestrian Riding Arena in Bucksport, Maine

 A small town of roughly 5,000 residents, Bucksport is a part of southern Maine’s Hancock County.
 The community sits at the head of the Penobscot Bay, just north or Orrington and just outside Verona.

 Considering purchasing a metal building for equestrian, recreational or other use in Maine or another part of the country?
-Click here for a price quote.
+Explore your options for steel buildings in Maine or click here for a price quote.

 Offering unrivaled strength and durability, this expansive steel riding arena stands 60’x180’x16’ in size and boasts an open, clear-span design that eliminates interior obstructions while maximizing usable space.